In June of 2016, Texas Governor Greg Abbott signed a bill into law that

 cannabis oil with low levels of THC.
 Texas has been hesitant to legalize

-is the farthest he is willing to go when it comes to legalizing the substance.
+he is willing to go when it comes to legalizing the substance.
+Below,

-Below, our Forth Worth criminal defense attorney discusses what you need
+our Forth Worth criminal defense attorney discusses what you need to know

 It’s Still Not Legal for Everyone to Smoke Marijuana